bioperl/bioperl.github.io/howtos/Scrapbook_HOWTO.md

 }
 ```

-The description of [SeqFeature::AnnotationAdaptor](https://metacpan.org/pod/SeqFeature::AnnotationAdaptor) from its POD summarizes its `raison d'être`, and conveys another important distinction between [Bio::SeqFeatureI](https://metacpan.org/pod/Bio::SeqFeatureI) and [Bio::AnnotationCollectionI:](https://metacpan.org/pod/Bio::AnnotationCollectionI:)
+The description of [SeqFeature::AnnotationAdaptor](https://metacpan.org/pod/SeqFeature::AnnotationAdaptor) from its POD summarizes its `raison d'etre`, and conveys another important distinction between [Bio::SeqFeatureI](https://metacpan.org/pod/Bio::SeqFeatureI) and [Bio::AnnotationCollectionI:](https://metacpan.org/pod/Bio::AnnotationCollectionI:)

   * [Bio::SeqFeatureI](https://metacpan.org/pod/Bio::SeqFeatureI) defines light-weight annotation of features through tag/value pairs.
 Conversely, [Bio::AnnotationCollectionI](https://metacpan.org/pod/Bio::AnnotationCollectionI) together with [Bio::AnnotationI](https://metacpan.org/pod/Bio::AnnotationI) defines an annotation bag, which is better typed, but more heavy-weight because it contains every single piece of annotation as objects.
 The frequently used base implementation of [Bio::SeqFeatureI](https://metacpan.org/pod/Bio::SeqFeatureI), [Bio::SeqFeature::Generic](https://metacpan.org/pod/Bio::SeqFeature::Generic), defines an additional slot for AnnotationCollectionI-compliant annotation.

   This adaptor provides a [Bio::AnnotationCollectionI](https://metacpan.org/pod/Bio::AnnotationCollectionI) compliant, unified, and integrated view on the annotation of [Bio::SeqFeatureI](https://metacpan.org/pod/Bio::SeqFeatureI) objects, including tag/value pairs, and annotation through the `annotation()` method, if the object supports it.
 Code using this adaptor does not need to worry about the different ways of possibly annotating a SeqFeatureI object, but can instead assume that it strictly follows the AnnotationCollectionI scheme.
 The price to pay is that retrieving and adding annotation will always use objects instead of light-weight tag/value pairs.

   In other words, this adaptor allows us to keep the best of both worlds.
 If you create tens of thousands of feature objects, and your only annotation is tag/value pairs, you are best off using the features' native tag/value system.
 If you create a smaller number of features, but with rich and typed annotation mixed with tag/value pairs, this adaptor may be for you.
 Since its implementation is by double- composition, you only need to create one instance of the adaptor.
 In order to transparently annotate a feature object, set the feature using the `feature()` method.
 Every annotation you add will be added to the feature object, and hence will not be lost when you set `feature()` to the next object.

 See the [thread][bioperl-l-029644] for a nice extended metaphor involving [Reese's Peanut Butter Cups](http://en.wikipedia.org/wiki/Reese's_peanut_butter_cups).
 This shouldn't, of course, be construed as an endorsement for them.
 (Extended metaphors, that is.)

-**A History of BioPerl Annotation (Chris Fields)**<a name="history"></a>
+**A History of BioPerl Annotation (Chris Fields)**

 To go over why things were set up this way (and then reverted), is a bit of a history lesson.
 I believe prior to 1.5.0, [Bio::SeqFeature::Generic](https://metacpan.org/pod/Bio::SeqFeature::Generic) stored most second-class data (dbxrefs, simple secondary tags, etc) as simple untyped text via tags but also allowed a [Bio::Annotation::Collection](https://metacpan.org/pod/Bio::Annotation::Collection).
 Therefore one effectively gets a mixed bag of first-class untyped data like `display_id` and `primary_tag`, untyped tagged text, and 'typed' [Bio::AnnotationI](https://metacpan.org/pod/Bio::AnnotationI) objects.